• Skip to primary navigation

 • Black pepper - Freshly cracked black pepper adds a peppery element to the salmon.

 • Furikake - Furikake is a Japanese seaweed seasoning.
-The most common furikake is made of dried nori, or seaweed, sesame seeds, and salt.
+The most common furikake is made of nori, or dried seaweed, sesame seeds, and salt.
 There are other types of furikake, which have bonito flakes, rice puffs, shrimp, and other bits of umami-packed ingredients.

 See recipe card for quantities.